ReSurfEMG/ReSurfEMG/README.md

 was developoed using Anaconda Python, the integration with the later needs to happen first.

-As of today, we had no choice but to package TMSiSDK together with our project.
-Hopefully, this is a temporary measure, and, eventually, TMSiSDK will become an independent project we may depend on.
-The project is added as a submodule containing our patched fork of the original code.
+As of today, we use out own version of the package TMSiSDK together with our project.
+Hopefully, this is a temporary measure, and, eventually, TMSiSDK will become just another independent project we may depend on.
+The TMSiSDK project (which has an Apache 2 license) can be added as a submodule containing our patched fork of the original code.
 You will need to pull Git submodules in order to be able to properly install and run the project.

 ### New commands